romland/itemLens/README.md

 `Do I have that, where the heck is it?` and `Why did I buy it?`

 I am no fan of data-entry, so, adding new products/items should be as automated as possible (using any device).
-Most of the effort went into this bit using machine learning (LLMs, object classification, OCR, etc).
+Most of the effort of making this app went into making a pleasant and fast work-flow.
+It optionally uses machine learning of various types: language and vision models, object classification, OCR.

 ### How to use
-To add a product, grab your phone and take a picture of the product.
-Then scan the QR-code on the container to place it in.
-(Note: this is the goal.
-Getting there.)
+To add a product, grab your phone and take a picture, scan the QR-code on the container to place it in and that's it.

-That's it.
+But wait... there's more.

 If feeling particularly ambitious on a day, you can also:
 - take a picture of an invoice/receipt (itemLens will use image classification/OCR/LLM to get the juicy bits)